lifebit-ai/dry-bench-skills-for-researchers/classes/class_4/tutorials/BONUS-Finding-Data.md

 ## SRA Explorer

 A real gem for getting the specific download details - which are also multiple - including the SraToolkit.
 But if you would like to download the fastq files to your laptop or to a server at your university, you would enjoy using [SRA Explorer](https://sra-explorer.info/).

-Demonstrating how to find sequences using this method is [here](../../../assets/SRARunExplorerGettingAllRunsForAProject.gif)
+In this case, the project *PRJNA637623* is put in the search line of the [SRA Explorer](https://sra-explorer.info).
+Shown in the following gif how to find sequences using this method is [here](../../../assets/SRARunExplorerGettingAllRunsForAProject.gif)